 Claim of Right

-The article Claim of Right is written by Molly Deighton, Associate, Doogue + George Defence Lawyers.
+The article Claim of Right is written by Molly Deighton, Senior Associate, Doogue + George Defence Lawyers.

-Molly was admitted to practice in 2019 and is currently based at the firm's main office in Melbourne CBD.
+Molly is currently based at the firm's main office in Melbourne CBD.
 She regularly represents clients at the Melbourne Magistrates' Courts including other suburban and regional courts in Victoria.

 Prior to joining Doogue + George, Molly was an Associate to a Supreme Court Judge in Victoria in the Criminal Division.
 Her work included research and assisting with the drafting of judgements for various criminal cases, including homicide, terrorism, and slavery.
 She has also interned at the Fitzroy Legal Service.

 The courts are full of cases where someone is said to have taken another’s property or money.
 They range from lower level shop thefts, right through to large scale financial fraud involving millions of dollars.
 These types of charges are often referred to as ‘dishonesty offences’, as they involve allegations of dishonesty or deception.